brent-soles/CS487-DB-Generator/part-two/Readme.md

 Given our initial experiments with MySQL and Postgres, it was decided the best course of action would be to compare MySQL and Postgres for the benchmark segment of this project.
 The reason being, is we wanted to structure our benchmark experiments to give an idea of how each of the respective systems perfrom out of the box.

 The reason for leaving each system in their default configuration is because of the fact most side and hobby projects, and possibly startups, use these systems in their default state rather than fine tuning it before they beginning to build their applications.
 With our benchmark, we hope to examine which system may be better for building a performant application withouth having to adjust any settings.
-In addition, our benchmark aims to highlight the consistency of each platform, as each query in the benchmark will be run mulitple times.
+In addition, our benchmark aims to test the consistency of each platform by running each test in the benchmark multiple times.

 ## Hypothesis
-The hypothesis we have for these experiments is for MySQL and Postrgres to have similar performance for the simpler queries of the benchmark.
-However, once they systems are executing `JOIN` statements, we think Postgres will be more performant than MySQL, due to MySQL only implementing Nested Loop Joins (See 'Join' in 'System Research' section for more information).
+The hypothesis we have for the experiments in this benchmark is: MySQL and Postrgres should have similar performance for the simpler queries of the benchmark.
+However, once they systems are executing `JOIN` statements, we think Postgres will be more performant than MySQL, due to MySQL only implementing nested loop joins (See 'Join' in 'System Research' section for more information).

 ---
 # System Research